SAP-samples/abap-cheat-sheets/21_XML_JSON.md

 CALL TRANSFORMATION id SOURCE ...
                        RESULT ...

-"Dynamic specifiation of the transformation
+"Dynamic specification of the transformation
 "If the transformation does not exist, an exception is raised.
 TRY.
   CALL TRANSFORMATION ('ID') SOURCE ...